-Wanna know how smoked baby back ribs are made in top BBQ competitions?
+Want to know how smoked baby back ribs are made in the top BBQ competitions across America?
 In this guide Malcom Reed of Killer Hogs explains how he prepares and cooks his award-winning smoked baby back ribs…

 Smoked Baby Back Ribs Competition Style

 The Yoder came up to 235 in about 15-20 minutes, and it was ready to roll.

 The ribs used for this guide were 2.5 lbs baby backs.
 If you are not familiar with trimming ribs yourself, ask your butcher to square the racks on each side and remove any fragments left from the processor.

 To prep the ribs competition style, slather with a little mustard and apply a layer of Killer Hogs The BBQ Rub.
 You can use any other BBQ rub you prefer.

 Smoking Your Ribs for Competition